Stay current on the latest from America Makes.*

 *Submission is for announcements only and does not include the bi-weekly members-only newsletter, AM Digest.

 TORO process flowchart

 Optical components for aerospace and defense are among the highest precision components produced worldwide.
 Extreme micro-stability, stiffness, weight, thermal, and geometric requirements demand the most advanced materials and designs.
-Despite advancements in topology optimization (TO) and additive manufacturing (AM) production of optical components, there are still optical applications that rely on traditional design and manufacturing methods using toxic and expensive materials like beryllium.
+Despite advancements in topology optimization (TO) and additively manufactured (AM) production of optical components, there are still optical applications that rely on traditional design and manufacturing methods using toxic and expensive materials like beryllium.
 The use of these toxic materials, which are expensive and pose significant health risks, is often justified when there are no other design or material choices available.
 These constraints threaten the mission of ‘delivering performance at the speed of relevance’ for emerging national security threats.

 In moving from a baseline design of a traditionally manufactured optical mirror/mount assembly to an exotic AM design enabled by advances in nTopology (nTop) Platform, the TORO team established the following objectives: 50% reduction in build cycle time, 70% cost reduction, 100% material toxicity reduction, 50% reduction in design cycle time, 10% increase in stiffness, 10% increase in shock mitigation, zero net change in optical stability, zero net change in geometric tolerance, and a 10% weight reduction.